The Story of Why I Still Believe in America

 At that moment, it all clicked.
 The Declaration of Independence on display was a beautiful symbol for what the Carson Scholars Fund aims to do.
 The "Land of Opportunity" had been established by its words, and now children were experiencing its fruits.

 It was almost as if, for just that night, there were only two words on the Declaration of Independence: "Think big."

 A Living Hope

-The end of the story is that the Declaration was bought by a young mother, a member of the Daughters of the American Revolution who is extremely passionate about America's roots.
-It was a lovely picture of an old hope being translated to a new generation that will desperately need it.
+On that memorable evening, a young mother and member of the Daughters of the American Revolution purchased the engraving in its glorious Federal Style frame.
+This patriotic woman is exceptionally passionate and knowledgeable about America's roots.
+It was a lovely picture of hope translated to a new generation that desperately needs it.
+Below is her kind review:

 A Firm Reliance and Protection of Divine Providence